NCERT textbook controversies: Cartoons and paintings 2012

 A few months later, the NCERT dropped 6 cartoons from four Political Science textbooks.
 The contentious Dr B. R. Ambedkar cartoon in the Class XI book was replaced with a photograph of Dr Rajendra Prasad greeting Ambedkar.
 A cartoon on booth capturing and another, showing defection by politicians, were dropped.
 R. K. Laxman's anti-Hindi agitation cartoon was removed.
 Also, two cartoons on Indira Gandhi were dropped.

 Soon after those controversies were solved, the Shahi Imam of Fatehpuri Mosque, Mohd.
-Mukarram Ahmed, wrote to Kapil Sibal asking to remove a medieval painting of Gabriel the Archangel and another of pilgrims at the Kaaba from the chapter 'The Central Islamic Lands' on the ground that they were against Sharia.
-The letter, dated 10 September 2012, was also sent to Delhi Chief Minister Sheila Dikshit, Education Minister Kiran Walia and NCERT Chief Parvin Sinclair.
-"Jibreell (Gabriel) is the chief angel who brought messages to the Islamic prophet.
-The painting in the book is comical in its presentation of the Archangel.
-Secondly, the caption for the illustration of pilgrims at the Kaba states that they are 'touching' the stone even though it's customary to kiss it.
-But the Jibril painting is the most objectionable and will not be tolerated," said Ahmed in his letter.
-However, rejecting this, Najaf Haider, an associate professor at the Centre for Historical Studies at the Jawaharlal Nehru University, said, "The Gabriel painting was sourced from a 13th-century text called Aja'ib al-Makhluqat, written by a renowned scholar, Qazwini.
-The second illustration was taken from a 15th-century collection of fragmented pieces.
-The letter only states the paintings are against Sharia and doesn't exactly point out what's objectionable about them.
-Moreover, these texts (from where the paintings are sourced) were written in Muslim courts by people who were far more scholarly and pious than anyone can claim to be today."
+Mukarram Ahmed, sent a letter to Kapil Sibal asking the removal of two medieval paintings from the chapter 'The Central Islamic Lands'.
+One was of the Archangel Gabriel, while the other showed pilgrims at the Kaaba.
+According to Ahmed, both images were against Sharia.
+The letter, dated 10 September 2012, was also addressed to Delhi Chief Minister Sheila Dikshit, Education Minister Kiran Walia, and NCERT Chief Parvin Sinclair.
+In his letter, Ahmed stated that Jibreel (Gabriel) is the chief angel who delivered divine revelations to the Islamic Prophet and argued that the textbook's depiction of the Archangel presented him in a comical manner.
+He also objected to the caption accompanying the illustration of pilgrims at the Kaaba, which mentioned that they were "touching" the Black Stone, whereas, according to him, the established practice is to kiss it.
+He further remarked that the illustration of Jibreel was the most objectionable and asserted that it would not be tolerated.
+Responding to these objections, Najaf Haider, Associate Professor at the Centre for Historical Studies at the Jawaharlal Nehru University, disagreed with the demand for removal.
+He explained that the illustration of Gabriel had been taken from the 13th-century work Aja'ib al-Makhluqat, authored by the well-known scholar Qazwini.
+He further stated that the second illustration originated from a 15th-century collection of fragmented manuscripts.
+Haider also pointed out that the letter merely claimed that the illustrations violated Sharia without clearly identifying what was objectionable about them.
+He added that the original texts from which these illustrations were sourced had been produced in Muslim courts by scholars whom he described as being far more learned and devout than anyone could claim to be today.